 The Ombudsman Office is a neutral, non-partisan state agency, and does not represent individual parties.
 The Office can assist with problems through advising, or by resolving disputes through education, negotiation, mediation, arbitration, or advisory opinions.

 The Office is a division in the Utah Department of Commerce, and is established by state statute.
-It currently is staffed by two attorneys who are knowledgeable in eminent domain, takings, and land use law–Jordan Cullimore and Marcie Jones.
+It currently is staffed by three attorneys who are knowledgeable in eminent domain, takings, and land use law–Jordan Cullimore, Marcie Jones, and Richard Plehn.
 Oversight of the Office is provided by the Land Use and Eminent Domain Advisory Board, a seven-member body comprised of public and private stakeholders appointed by the Governor.

 The OPRO helps citizens and government officials with matters related to takings, eminent domain, and land use law in several ways, including resolving disputes through education, negotiation, mediation, arbitration and Advisory Opinions.